Transformations: Mackenzie Davis

 In September of 2019, Mackenzie Davis joined the One Girl Can team for our bi-annual trip to Kenya.
 Over the course of 10 days, we visited scholarship students at home with their families, travelled to schools all over the country to hold workshops and meet with headmistresses about programming and support, and helped manage and run a 3-day conference for 200 university scholarship students in Nairobi.

-As Mackenzie talks about in a recent article for Vogue Magazine, then, and now, our commitment to the girls and communities we work with is our number one priority.
-As with everywhere else in the world, the girls are out of school and anxious to go back, and we must be ready to support them when the orders are lifted and they can safely reintegrate into academic life.
+As Mackenzie talks about in an article for Vogue Magazine, our commitment to the girls and communities we work with is our number one priority.

-In the interview below, Mackenzie details how her time in Kenya affected her, and why it reinforced her belief that we must continue in our pursuit of gender equality, even in the midst of our current crisis.
+In the interview below, Mackenzie details how her time in Kenya affected her, and why it reinforced her belief that we must continue in our pursuit of gender equality.

 Tell us more about your recent trip to Kenya with One Girl Can.
 How did you experience it and what was your takeaway?

 The trip was an incredible way to learn more about the comprehensiveness of One Girl Can and everyday was full of the smartest, most ambitious and tenacious girls across Kenya.
 What really affected me was that - intentionally or not - the trip ended up mimicking the model of One Girl Can and made it feel as though we were travelling through a 3-dimensional idea made material.

 We started in Kibera, at the elementary school Ushirika, where we met with the younger girls who were applying for scholarships and spent time at home with the parents and siblings of some of the girls in the program.

 Then we drove all across Kenya and met the scholarship students in their new schools, checking in on their progress and spending time hearing about their experience at their new schools.